 - supports selecting proper provider based on roaming UE's HPLMN ID and configures the EASDF according to the EAS Deployment information of the HPLMN.

-6.22 Solution 22 (KI#5): EAS discovery for federated OPs
+6.22 Solution 22 (KI#5): EAS discovery for Edge Node Sharing

 6.22.1 Introduction

-This solution addresses Key Issue #5 and allows the discovery of an Edge Application Server (EAS) within a federation of Operator Platforms.
-It is assumed that the EAS is hosted by a different PLMN than the PLMN that is serving the UE.
+This solution addresses Key Issue #5 and allows the discovery of an Edge Application Server (EAS) in case of Edge Node Sharing.
+In this solution, it is assumed that the EAS is hosted by a different PLMN than the PLMN that is serving the UE.

+NOTE: It is assumed that the EAS is hosted by a different PLMN than the PLMN serving the UE, and that the two PLMNs have IP connection at the edge area.

 6.22.2 Functional description

 6.22.2.0 Option 0: SMF configuration